opencost/opencost-website/docs/configuration/configuration.md

 }
 ```

-OpenCost is currently single cluster with a single provider, despite the format of the file.
-The content for your cloud provider's configuration are listed on their specific pages:
+The content for your cloud providers' configuration are listed on their specific pages:

 * [AWS](aws#aws-cloud-cost-configuration)
 * [Azure](azure#azure-cloud-cost-configuration)